ikvmnet/ikvm/src/IKVM.Image.JRE/README.md

-﻿# IKVM.Image.JRE - IKVM Java Runtime Environment Image
+﻿# IKVM.Image.JRE

-Includes a standard JRE layout within your .NET IKVM project.
+Includes the requirements of a Java JRE Runtime Image, including the Java executable and standard tools.